mikeshulman/narya/README.md

 A field projection `M .fld` requires `M` to synthesize a record type, and then synthesizes the value of the field `fld` in that record type.
 Thus, if you want to write a "record redex" that creates a tuple and then immediately projects out one of its fields, you need to ascribe the tuple: `((a, b) : Σ A B) .fst`.

 Finally, like unlabeled tuples that default to the order in which fields were declared in the record type, fields can also be projected out by index: `M .0` means the zeroth field declared in the record type, `M .1` means the first field, and so on.
 It's important to note that this is in reference to the order in which fields were declared in the record *type*, not in the tuple, even if labels were used in the tuple to give the components in a different order.
 For instance, `((snd ≔ b, fst ≔ a) : Σ A B) .0` equals `a`.
-As with tuples, positional field access is convenient for small examples, but confusing and brittle when there are many fields.
+As with tuples, positional field access is convenient for small examples (especially when using positional tuples as well), but confusing and brittle when there are many fields.

 ### Eta-conversion and reduction

 Records satisfy η-conversion: two elements of a record type whose components are field-wise convertible are themselves convertible.
 For instance, if `M : Σ A B`, then `M` is convertible with `(M .fst, M .snd)`, although neither reduces to the other.
-In particular, if a record type has zero fields, then any two of its elements are convertible; and if it has only one field, it is definitionally isomorphic to the type of that field.
+In particular, if a record type has zero fields, then it has a unique element `()` up to convertibility; and if it has only one field, it is definitionally isomorphic to the type of that field.

 In addition, a constant that is defined to directly equal a tuple, or an abstracted tuple, does not *reduce* to that tuple directly: it only reduces when a field is projected.
 For instance, if we have
 ```